 The systemic risks from these events arise from the fact that at the end of the day (also literally) the managers of these products must hedge exposure and this is ultimately done by selling individual stocks because only stocks are not derivative products.
 This is the reason this stock market drop was the fastest ever since at least 1960.

-The long term expected value of your ETNs is zero.
-If you hold your ETNs as a long term investment, it is likely that you will lose all or a substantial portion of your investment
+The long-term expected value of your ETNs is zero.
+If you hold your ETNs as a long-term investment, you will likely lose all or a substantial portion of your investment

 However, many investors treated those D^3 products as longer-term investments and thought they were printing money.
 A vicious circle developed, with volatility going lower as hedging of the products by the issuers essentially pushed the market up.
 When some of the investors in these products started selling, issuers started selling stocks to adjust their hedged positions.

-Under the assumption of independent and identically distributed daily returns, a Monte Carlo simulation is revealing.
+Under the assumption of independent and identically distributed daily returns, a Monte Carlo simulation reveals the risks.
 Below is the cumulative maximum drawdown distribution for XIV: